Rising interest rates, a stronger dollar, higher inflation, and larger deficits. What’s Next?

-The Nifty and Bank Nifty both closed in the green during the week.
-Similarly, the broader market also followed the benchmark indices.
-Further, the Nifty Midcap 50 was up 2.18 percent during the week.
-Meanwhile, Small cap 50 was up 2.98 percent during the week.
+The broader market was also under pressure.
+The Nifty Midcap 50 was down 5.64 percent during the week.
+Meanwhile, Small cap 50 was down 8.26 percent during the week.

 Structurally, nothing major changed during the week.
+Rather, the weekly price action is confirmation of the below concerns.
 The concerns of the previous weeks remain as is, which are:

 - Geopolitical- Russia Ukraine War